 Adding an animated intro to your YouTube videos is an amazing way to brand your online content.
-Not only that, intros give you an image of professionalism and consistency across all your videos and build a sense of familiarity for your viewers.
+Intros give you an image of professionalism and consistency across all of your videos and build a sense of familiarity for your viewers.

 Important: When available, we use affiliate links and may earn a commission!